 After making appropriate enquiries and considering forecasts on the College and its subsidiaries, the Corporation considers that the College has adequate resources to continue in operational existence for the foreseeable future.
-The going concern assessment considered the College financial operating forecasts and cash flow forecasts to July 2024.
-It also tested the mitigations in place against a critical scenario with a loss of £2.5m income (6% of total forecast income 2024/25) that leads to a breach in bank covenants.
-This would be an extreme scenario for the College and the extent to which this impacts upon the financial targets, cash flow and bank covenants is manageable; the Corporation is confident it has appropriate mitigations in place to reduce the likelihood.
-For this reason, it continues to adopt the going concern basis in preparing the financial statements.
+The going concern assessment considered the College financial operating forecasts and cash flow forecasts to July 2026 and bank covenants.

-The College will set an EBITDA budget of £4.3m for 2024/25.
+The College will set an EBITDA budget at least 10% of income for 2025/26.
 The business-planning model is well established and delivers a budget that is prudent, achievable, and risk-managed.
 There is a high level of competency in financial management across the College.
 Historically the College has outperformed its budget.

-Cash flow forecast projections indicate the College has sufficient cash until at least July 2025.
-The lowest cash balances are in March 2025.
-The March 2025 balance is forecast at £3.9m.
+Cash flow forecast projections indicate the College has sufficient cash until at least July 2026.
+The lowest cash balance of £4m is in July 2026.

-College forecasts indicate that all bank covenants will be met until at least July 2025.
+College forecasts indicate that all bank covenants will be met until at least July 2026.
 The College has sufficient headroom in its bank covenants to withstand a level of financial disruption.
-The testing identified a critical scenario with a loss of income of £2.5m (6% of forecast income in 2024/25), leading to a breach in bank covenants.
+The testing identified a critical scenario with a loss of income of £16m (28% of forecast income in 2024/25), leading to a breach in bank covenants.
 The College's internal control processes include existing mitigations against the impact and likelihood of the scenario.
-However, the College can also call on other measures where needed, including restricting expenditure and placing staff recruitment on hold to reduce in-year costs and to protect College cash reserves.
+However, the College can also call on other measures where needed, including restricting expenditure and placing staff recruitment on hold to reduce in-year costs and to protect college cash reserves.

-The college operates a robust business planning and performance review process which is ongoing throughout the year, so where plans and assumptions are not in in with the financial plan these can quickly be identified and mitigated.
+The College operates a robust business planning and performance review process which is ongoing throughout the year, so where plans and assumptions are not in in with the financial plan these can quickly be identified and mitigated.

 The College financial forecasts are prepared on a prudent basis.
-The operating forecasts and the cash flow forecasts until July 2025 provide assurance the College has adequate resources until at least that date.
-The reverse stress testing of bank covenants provide additional evidence to support that conclusion.
+The operating forecasts and the cash flow forecasts until July 2026 provide assurance the College has adequate resources until at least that date.
+The reverse stress testing of bank covenants provides additional evidence to support that conclusion.
 The College has robust business continuity plans, risk management and financial management processes and so is well placed to respond to future uncertainty in a timely manner.
 For this reason, it continues to adopt the going concern basis in preparing the financial statements.

-The College has considered the financial position of its subsidiaries and concludes that Independent Training Services Limited and Smartstyle Technology Training Limited are reliant on the College for financial support.
+The College has considered the financial position of its subsidiaries and concludes that Independent Training Services Limited and SmartStyle Technology Training Limited are reliant on the College for financial support.
 The College has assessed whether it has the resources to provide this support and has concluded it does.
-The College has confirmed its continued financial support for both entities until at least July 2025.
+With the consent of the DfE the College has confirmed its continued financial support for both entities for at least 12 months.